ARTIST TALKS

 + Purple House

 Twenty-five years ago, Papunya Tula Artists commissioned a series of major works to support a fundraising initiative to establish dialysis services in the Western Desert.
 Despite much scepticism, over a million dollars was raised at the auction and since then the Purple House organisation has grown to include twenty remote communities across the NT, WA.
-Purple House Directors and artists, Marlene Nampitjinpa and Bobby West Tjupurrula (also a director of Papunya Tula Artists), reveal the vital role art centres play in remote area communities.
+Purple House Directors and artist, Marlene Nampitjinpa, in conversation with Sarah Brown, reveals the vital role art centres play in remote area communities.

 Image: (L-R) Robert Nanala Tjapaltjarri, Tjumpo Tjapanangka, Kanya Tjapangati, Charlie Wallabi Tjungurrayi, Patrick Tjungurrayi, Brandy Tjungurrayi, Johnny Yungut Tjupurrula, Bobby West Tjupurrula and Charlie Ward Tjakamarra (obscured) at Kiwirrkura in front of Kiwirrkura men’s painting 1999, synthetic polymer paint on linen, 257 x 212cm.
 Photograph by Paul Sweeney, courtesy of Papunya Tula Artists and Purple House